 Due to ongoing uncertainties with restrictions on gatherings and the success of last year’s conference, this year’s event will be held online once again.
 Although it is nice to meet up in person, the virtual format has the great advantage of allowing many more people to take part that might not have been able to do so otherwise due to travel restrictions.

 £60 per delegate. £30 for SCAS members. (plus booking fee).

 Why not become a SCAS member for just £25 and book at the member rate!

 If you work, volunteer, or are a student of an organisation that is a member of SCAS, you could be eligible to attend for the SCAS member rate too!
 Contact us for more information.

 Despite the conference being virtual this year, there is still the opportunity to submit a poster for presentation.
-The poster should address the theme of the conference and be submitted to firstname.lastname@example.org by 31 August 2021.
-You should include the image of your poster and a short video clip (approximately 3 minutes, MP4 file) of you presenting it.
+The poster should address the theme of the conference.
+Abstracts be submitted to email@example.com by 31 August 2021 (please contact us for an abstract submission form). if your abstract is accepted, you will be asked to submit a PDF of your poster and a short video clip (approximately 3 minutes, MP4 file) of you presenting it.